UN International Literacy Day

 What is the situation for men and boys?

 The same UN study showed that, internationally, 90 per cent of men and boys are able to read and write.
 However, in many Western countries, girls generally show better literacy than boys.
-Experts suggest that this is due to education techniques which don’t always suit boys, as well as the opinion among some boys that reading and writing are ‘girly’ things to do.
+Experts suggest that this is due to education techniques that don't always suit boys.

 How can I participate?

-Many libraries and universities organise events to celebrate International Literacy Day, often inviting famous writers to participate.
-Check out #LiteracyDay on social media to see what’s happening in your region.
+Many libraries, schools and universities organise events to celebrate International Literacy Day, often inviting famous writers to participate.
+In recent years, celebrations have also included virtual panels, livestreams and social media campaigns that allow people to take part from anywhere in the world.

 Task 1